 Switch(config-if-range)#switchport mode access

 Switch(config-if-range)#switchport access vlan 20

-Now, we can see in the image below that assigned ports are appearing in the front of VLAN 10 and 20
+Now, we can see in the image below that assigned ports are appearing in front of VLAN 10 and 20

 Inter VLAN routing in packet tracer

-Each VLAN represents a separate network so to enable routing from one VLAN to another VLAN; we have to either use a layer 3 switch or router.
+Each VLAN represents a separate network so to enable routing from one VLAN to another VLAN; we have to either use a layer 3 switch or a router.

 On a single router interface, we can create sub interfaces and configure those interfaces to accept traffic from specific VLANs so we can use only one interface that is connected to the switch for routing purposes.

 After configuring the sub-interfaces, we have to assign a default gateway on the end device so the default gateway would be the IP address of the sub-interface specified for the same VLAN of the end device.

 Now the traffic will travel within the switch when communicating with the end device in the same VLAN and traffic will travel through the router when communicating with devices on other VLANs.

 Please check router on a stick lab to properly configure inter VLAN routing.